andreidobrinski/react-native-course-udemy-2020/notes.md

   - in the `keyExtractor` fn on the FlatList

 `horizontal={true}`: prop that allows you to scroll a list horizontally. can be combined with `showsHorizontalScrollIndicator={false}`

+## Buttons

+Button: simple button component

+TouchableOpacity: original button component, customizable, can be used on any element